OndeVai/globalize/README.md

 <a name="usage"></a>
 ## Usage

 All distributables are UMD wrapped.
-So, it supports AMD, CommonJS, or global variables (in case AMD or CommonJS have not been detected).
+So, it supports AMD, CommonJS, or global variables (in case neither AMD nor CommonJS have been detected).

-### Script tags

 Example loading with script tags:
 ```html